TheSystemGuy1337/MAStools/README.md

 ## ANTIVIRUS FALSE POSITIVE WARNING

 Some antiviruses report MAStools as malware.
 THIS IS A FALSE POSITIVE.
 MAStools is completely safe, and always will be.
+If you are still conserned that MAStools is a virus, please look at the source code above.

 ## FAQ
 Q: Will the Renpy8 update break MAStools?